Effective Date: December 2022

-Please read this Policy carefully to understand what personal information we collect and how we treat it, and by continuing to browse or use the Sites you are deemed to have accepted the terms of this Policy.
-We recommend that you review this Policy periodically because we may revise it at any time without notice to you.
+Please read this Policy carefully to understand what personal information we collect and how we treat it.
+We recommend that you review this Policy periodically because we revise from time to time without notice to you.
 The “Effective Date” at the top of this page indicates when this Policy was last revised.
-Each time you use the Sites or provide us with information, you accept the practices described in this Policy and give us your informed, express, and clear consent to collect and use your personal information as described in this Policy.

 1. Personal Information We Collect